 - Arguments relating to the existence of God – Does the existence and nature of the world prove God’s existence?
 Does suffering show that He could not exist?

 - Religious language – Does religious language make sense or is it just nonsense?

 In the second year, students study a further two topics:

 3. Moral Philosophy.
 This topic examines the ethical theories of thinkers such as Bentham, Aristotle and Kant, and their application to areas like:

 - Simulated killing (within computer games, plays, films etc)

 - Deception and the telling of lies

-4. The Metaphysics of Mind which explores some of the most important issues in philosophical psychology, including:
+4. The Metaphysics of Mind.
+This topic explores some of the most important questions in philosophical psychology, and how philosophers have attempted to answer them, including:

 - What do we mean by ‘mind’?
 What are the defining features of the mind?

 - Substance dualism – Is the mind a non-physical soul?